Nikappa57/Libft-42/README.md

 </p> -->
 <p align="center">Summary:</p>
 <p align="center">
-This project is about coding a C library.
+This project is about coding a C library.<br>
 It will contain a lot of general purpose functions your programs will rely upon.</p>
 <p align="center"><img src="https://img.shields.io/badge/Version-15-blue?style=for-the-badge"></p>